KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 *	What is promise chaining?
 *	What is promise.all
 *	What is the purpose of race method in promise?
-*	What is a strict mode in javascript?
-*	Why do you need strict mode?
-*	How do you declare strict mode?
 *	What is the purpose of double exclamation?
 *	What is eval?
 *	What is the difference between window and document?